Visiting with us?

 Where do I go in?

 You can come in the front, glass doors that face Greenwood Road.
-Through the front doors, you'll enter into our Foyer where you will find our Deacon of the Week to greet you.
+Through the front doors, you'll enter into our Foyer where you will find a Greeter to say hello.
 From the lobby, you can enter the back of the Sanctuary.
 We typically close the Sanctuary doors at the start of worship, but you're welcome to come in at any time.
+There are also restrooms in the front foyer.

 There is plenty of parking in the front, and there is more parking behind the church.
 If you are in need of a ramp for wheelchair access, you'll want to access our building from the back where you'll find a ramp.
 This leads to a gray door that gives access to the hallway leading to the front of the Sanctuary.